 “If they had found my brother alone in his room they would have killed him.
 And it would have been legal.”

-I come to the Horseshoe to see The Skydiggers and it is the last time I see Lisa before she dies.
-I walk out without saying goodbye.
+I come to the Horseshoe to see The Skydiggers.
+John and Lisa have made their way to the front of the room while I hang back on the periphery.
+Eventually I leave without saying goodbye.
+It is the last time I see Lisa before she dies.